jonahpearl/videochef/README.md

 grab precise, aligned chunks of a video for peri-event analysis... | no | meh | **yes!**

 ## Install
 `pip install videochef`, or clone the repo and `pip install -e .` from inside the repo.
+Don't forget to use a conda env or a venv!

 ## Examples